presnick/ProgramsInformationPeople/_sources/Functions/FunctionParameters.rst

-.. mchoicemf:: test_questionfunctions_1_6
+.. mchoice:: test_questionfunctions_1_6
    :answer_a: print_many(x, y)
    :answer_b: print_many
    :answer_c: print_many("Greetings")
    :answer_d: print_many("Greetings", 10):
    :answer_e: print_many("Greetings", z)
-   :correct: e
    :feedback_a: No, x and y are the names of the formal parameters to this function.
 When the function is called, it requires actual values to be passed in.
    :feedback_b: A function call always requires parentheses after the name of the function.
    :feedback_c: This function takes two parameters (arguments)
    :feedback_d: A colon is only required in a function definition.
 It will cause an error with a function call.
    :feedback_e: Since z has the value 3, we have passed in two correct values for this function.
 "Greetings" will be printed 3 times.
+   :correct: e

    Considering the function below, which of the following statements correctly invokes, or calls, this function (i.e., causes it to run)?